aws-samples/serverless-patterns/lambda-sqs/README.md

 # AWS Lambda to Amazon SQS

-This pattern creates an SQS queue and a Lambda function.
-The Lambda function publishes to the SQS queue.
+The SAM template deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
+The Lambda function publishes a message to the SQS queue when invoked.

-Learn more about this pattern at Serverless Land Patterns: TBD
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-sqs//

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.